xaionaro-go/gocryptfs/README.md

 Notes:
  * Flag `-trezor_encrypt_masterkey` just encrypts/decrypts masterkey using
    trezor so there's a decrypted masterkey in RAM while you're working with the decrypted directory.
-Therefore I you need to work on compromised computers you have to use flags `-trezor_encrypt_files`.
+Therefore if you need to work on compromised computers then you have to use flags `-trezor_encrypt_files`.
  * If you use flag `-trezor_encrypt_files` then on reading a file it's required a confirmation per every 512 bytes.
  * ATM, the only supported Trezor device is "Trezor One"